 At this time you can only set up one boat per Argo account.
 You will need to create a separate account and profile for a second boat.
 We hope to add functionality for multiple boats on one account soon!

-All Argo users can see your profile, however only Argo friends will be able to see your port of origin.
+All Argo users can see your profile, however only Argo friends will be able to see your Home Port.
 You can set your visibility and privacy on the map with the User Location Settings: Options include Public, Friends-Only or Private.

-To edit your Boat Profile information, tap the 3 dots found in the top right, and choose Profile from the list of options.
+To edit your Boat Profile information, tap the Menu icon in the upper right corner of the main screen, and choose My Profile from the list of options.
 Tap on the Edit (pencil) icon next to the Boat Information section to add or change your boat info.

 The current routing may not always put you on the correct side of a navigational marker, but you should be in water that is deeper than your profile draft.
 If you are not comfortable with the depth the route is using then you should increase your buffer.